luukfroling/Broekzakdemos-repobased/content/Mechanics.md

 Look around for something that can break if dropped on a stone floor.
 Then look for things that can prevent that using the two principles.
 For example, pillows, not part of a bare classroom, but perhaps available in the school.
 Or make a pile of some student coats or other clothing.
 There may be some foam somewhere.
 Then drop a glass or an egg.
 How are breakable objects usually packages in stores?
 Students will give examples and even may have some in their bags.
 How do girls make sure their cosmetic flasks do not break in their bags?

 ## Bernoulli 1
 Hold a sheet of paper as shown in figures 29 and 30.
 The top end will be hanging down a bit.
 Blow across the paper.
 The top end will then move upward.
 A simple way of explaining is that you blow some of the air above the paper away, creating a pressure difference with lower pressure above the paper while having the normal atmospheric pressure below.
 A more correct explanation is that moving air has a lower pressure than air standing still.
 This pressure difference pushes the paper up.
 Instruments based on this principle are used to measure an airplane's speed relative to the surrounding air.

 ## Bernoulli 2
 (Before or after the previous demo) Continue the demonstration, tear another page from a student's notebook, hold the two pages on the bottom end while the top ends of the paper are pointing parallel towards the students.
 Then ask students what will happen when you blow in between the pieces of paper and why.
 Then blow, the papers are moving towards each other rather than away from each other.....Bernoulli!
 Now of course you should have brought one of those toy helicopters to class as the climax to your Bernoulli demos.
-However, do not forget that it is not only the Bernoulli principle which makes airplanes fly, the reaction force on the wings due to downward deflection of air currents is a major force (Weltner 1990a, 1990b).
+However, do not forget that it is not only the Bernoulli principle which makes airplanes fly, the reaction force on the wings due to downward deflection of air currents is a major force {cite:t}`Weltner1990a` & {cite:t}`Weltner1990b`.

 ## Bernoulli 3
 Light a candle. *If I blow through a straw on the window side of the candle, will the flame move?
 Which way?
 Why?* Answer: the flame will bend to the window side, the burning gases of the flame will point towards the area with lowest density/lowest pressure.
 In faster moving fluids the pressure is lower than in slower moving fluids (Bernoulli).
 For a younger audience: I blow some air away, the burning gas moves to the place with least air.
 For figures, see the chapter on Heat and Temperature.